larson-group/clubb_release/Readme.txt

 1. Perform the original simulation of case <CASE NAME> and save the GrADS or netCDF output files in the <CLUBB BASE DIRECTORY>/output directory.
     These data files will be accessed to restart the simulation.
+In order to reproduce the original simulation exactly, one must save non-time-averaged output from the original simulation.
+That is, in the _model.in file, one must set stats_tsamp to the same value as stats_tout for the original simulation.

 2. Create a subdirectory in the <CLUBB BASE DIRECTORY> called "restart" and move the GrADS output files to that subdirectory.